 On July 6, again working in relief at Sportsman's Park, Hankins won his first major league game, although he pitched "somewhat ineffectually," noted Bert Walker of the Detroit Times.
 Don entered the contest in the bottom of the seventh with Detroit ahead, 6-5.
 After he walked the leadoff hitter, the Browns bunched a double, two singles, and an infield out to regain the lead, 8-6.
 In their next at-bat, the Tigers scored three runs on two hits, two errors, and two walks.
 When Hankins gave up a two-out triple in the bottom of the eighth, Lil Stoner relieved, got the third out, and pitched a scoreless ninth.
 Stoner's save allowed Hankins to record the victory and even his record at 1-1.

 In a doubleheader at Navin Field on Friday, July 8, Hankins threw a pitch he preferred to forget.
 Facing the Yankees, the Tigers split, winning the opener, 11-8, but losing the afternoon contest, 10-8.
-Earl Whitehill started the second game, but he gave one run in the first and put the first two Yankees aboard in the second.
-Hankins entered the game and gave up two hits that upped New York's lead to 6-2.
-First, the right-hander challenged Babe Ruth with a fastball.
+Earl Whitehill started the second game, but he gave up one run in the first and put the first three Yankees aboard in the second, one of whom had scored.
+Hankins entered the game and gave up a double and a Babe Ruth home run that upped New York's lead to 6-2.
 The Bambino drove the ball over Heinie Manush's head into deep center field for a three-run inside-the-park homer.
 Ruth scored standing up, recording his only four-bagger in 1927 that did not clear the fences.
 "Hankins is strictly a fast ball pitcher and the Yankees dote on fast ball pitching," wrote H.G.
 Salsinger of the Detroit News.
 "Because of this it seemed bad judgment to use Hankins but Hankins was the only Tiger pitcher who showed anything in relief work in St. Louis, where he was used three times, and he was therefore the logical man to use."
 But, as Salsinger noted, the plan didn't work.

 Three days later Hankins pitched well against the visiting Yankees, hurling a hitless, scoreless eighth inning.
 New York hammered Stoner for 11 hits and all eight runs in the first seven innings.
 Following Hankins, Holloway pitched a scoreless ninth.
 But the Yankees won, 8-5, behind the moundwork of Waite Hoyt and Bob Shawkey as well as solo homers by Pat Collins and Lou Gehrig -- who tied Ruth for the AL lead with his 29th four-bagger.